holi-java/kotlin-goos/README.md

   focusing on just **one aspect** at a time helps us to make sure we understand it.

-- writing a small amount of **ugly** code and seeing **how** it falls out. it helps us to **test** our ideas before we've gone too bar, and sometimes the results can be surprising.
+- writing a small amount of **ugly** code and seeing **how** it falls out. it helps us to **test** our ideas before we've gone too far, and sometimes the results can be surprising.

 ## The Necessary Minimum